 Metroxylon warburgii

-The genus name Metrozylon is formed from the combination of two Greek words: metra, meaning “womb,” commonly translated as “heart” in this context, and xylon, meaning “wood,” referring to the large proportion of pith contained in the plant’s stem.
+The genus name Metroxylon is formed from the combination of two Greek words: metra, meaning “womb,” commonly translated as “heart” in this context, and xylon, meaning “wood,” referring to the large proportion of pith contained in the plant’s stem.
 The species name warburgii is given in honor of renowned German botanist Otto Warburg.

 The fruit, covered in tough scales, are relatively large for palms and contain one seed.